For Castlefield Gallery Associates members only.

 Show See Say are regular events in the Castlefield Gallery Associates programme, providing members with the chance to present their work, test ideas and get critical feedback within a supportive group of peers.
 Members can either do a ten-minute Show and Tell presentation to the whole group or have a more in-depth half hour crit showing recent work or work in progress to a small group.

-Our February session builds on the momentum and enthusiasm generated by January’s Peer Support session with a short Show and Tell presentation by John Powell-Jones, a longer crit session using Liz Lerman’s Critical Response Process and a brief look at Next Steps for those wanting to setting up a peer support group.
+Our February session builds on the momentum and enthusiasm generated by January’s Peer Support session with short Show and Tell presentations by Nerissa Cargill Thompson and John Powell-Jones and longer crit sessions with Suzanne Bethell and Michelle Olivier.
+There’ll also be an opportunity to talk about next steps for those wanting to setting up a peer support group.

 Colour, its potential to excite the eye, engage the heart and alter mindstate, is central to my art.